muxxa26/Api/ReadMe.md

 # RestAssured API Testing Automation Framework
 This project has a RestAssured based API testing framework.
-Underlying, it uses RestAssured -API testing library, Cucumber - Third-party free library for Running tests.
+Underlying, it uses RestAssured -API testing library, TestNG - Third-party free library for Running tests.
 This framework can be used for any Restful application to create API tests.

 # Contents
 * [Framework Details](#FrameworkDetails)